ewunder32/DS4002_Project2/README.md

 ## Contents of Repository
 - **DATA**
-  - `Appendix.pdf`: Contains dataset descriptions, variable dictionaries, and descriptive statistics.
+  - `Appendix.pdf`: Contains dataset descriptions, variable dictionaries, and descriptive statistics
-  - `README.md`: Instructions for downloading and preparing the raw datasets.
 - **SCRIPTS**
-  - `project2.ipynb`: Colab notebook with the full dataset creation and analysis pipeline.
+  - `Project2.ipynb`: Colab notebook with the full dataset creation and analysis pipeline.
 - **OUTPUT**
   - `OUTPUT_Project2.pdf`: Final report including figures, tables, and summary of findings.
 - **LICENSE.md**: MIT License for code and documentation in this repository.